pjm526/border-crossing-analysis/README.md

 * Libraries like csv, math and sys have been used for file related operations.
 * Script has been run and tested on subsets of dataset as well as on the entire dataset.

+### Challenges
+* Reduce computing power when the entire dataset is used.
+* Effective way to iterate through the data.